Final report for GW19-196

 Landsat 8 Vegetation Indices and Woody Cover Modeling

-The 2015 NAIP imagery woody vs non-woody classification accuracy and error matrix is provided in Table 2.
+Woody vs non-woody classification accuracy and error matrix for the 2015 NAIP imagery is provided in Table 2.
 A total of 140 sample points across 7 cover classes (20 points per class) were used to investigate the relationship between NAIP-derived woody cover (true color imagery example = Fig. 4A; Fig. 4B = derived woody cover) and Landsat 8 NDVI and MSAVI (Fig. 5).
 These indices were chosen due to their documented performance and application within arid/semi-arid ecosystems including the SRER (Huete & Jackson, 1987; Hueng et al., 2018; Holifield-Collins et al., 2015).
-The best-fit lines for both NDVI (RMSE = 7.89%, R2 = 0.8, p ≤ 0.001) and MSAVI (RMSE = 10.8%, R2 = 0.72, p ≤ 0.001) were quadradic, wherein shrub cover becomes asymptotic at ~70%.
-The high cover class areas are concentrated near washes and the mountain foothills.
-Landsat 8 NDVI was used for developing Landsat-based woody cover estimations for further modeling given a lower RMSE compared to MSAVI (Fig. 6).
-Furthermore, high-resolution NAIP imagery (example, Fig. 4A) availability is limited in time and space with a relatively short collection history compared to the moderate-resolution Landsat, which has been collected every 8 or 16 days dating back to 1982.
-This flexibility in the Landsat dataset allows for broader applications of the final SEEDS model beyond the SRER and over longer time-periods.
-Provided the woody cover error rate of 7.9%, the Landsat-based woody cover estimates are elevated slightly compared to the classified imagery (Fig. 4B), but the high versus low woody cover areas were accurately modeled (e.g., high cover near washes and in higher elevation zones) using only the Landsat 8 NDVI values.
+The best-fit lines for both NDVI (RMSE = 7.89%, R2 = 0.8, p ≤ 0.001) and MSAVI (RMSE = 10.8%, R2 = 0.72, p ≤ 0.001) were quadradic, wherein shrub cover became asymptotic at ~70%.
+Areas with high cover were concentrated near washes and lower montane elevation zone.
+Landsat 8 NDVI was subsequently used for further modeling given its lower RMSE compared to MSAVI (Fig. 6).
+Furthermore, high-resolution NAIP imagery (Fig. 4A) availability is limited in time and space with a relatively short collection history compared to the moderate-resolution Landsat, which has been collected every 8 or 16 days since 1982.
+This flexibility in the Landsat dataset allowed for broader geographic applications of the final SEEDS model beyond the SRER and over longer time-periods.
+With a 7.9% woody cover error, the Landsat-based woody cover estimates are elevated slightly compared to the cover estimate obtained from classified imagery (Fig. 4B).
+However, high versus low woody cover areas were accurately modeled using only the Landsat 8 NDVI values.

 Figure 4.
-Natural color 1-m 2015 NAIP imagery (A) and resulting 30-m shrub cover percent (B) raster-based shrub/non-shrub classifications.
-The shrub cover raster was used in conjunction with Landsat 8 vegetation indices (e.g., NDVI and MSAVI) to develop algorithms to quantify the amount and pattern of shrub cover on historical Landsat imagery.
+Natural color 1-m 2015 NAIP imagery (A) and resulting 30-m shrub cover (%) (B) raster-based shrub/non-shrub classifications.
+The shrub cover raster was used in conjunction with Landsat 8 vegetation indices (e.g., NDVI and MSAVI) to develop algorithms to quantify patterns of shrub cover on historical Landsat imagery.

-Table 2.
-Error matrix to assess the accuracy of the classification performed on July 2, 2015 NAIP images of the Santa Rita Experimental Range.
-The reference data for the accuracy assessment was the 2017 NEON Airborne Observation Platform at a 10-cm spatial resolution.
+Table 1.
+Error matrix accuracy assessment of the classification performed on July 2, 2015 NAIP images of the Santa Rita Experimental Range.
+The reference data for the accuracy assessment was the 2017 NEON Airborne Observation Platform imagery (10-cm spatial resolution).